404-mind72/House-Price-Prediction/README.md

 - Streamlit applications can be deployed to Streamlit Cloud, Heroku, or Docker for widespread use.

 ### 📊 Plot Result
 Bar plot of average home prices based on home condition from the dataset.
-This graph can show the trend of increasing home prices as home conditions improve.
 ![Bar Plot](output.png)

 ## 🚀 How to Run Streamlit App